-5.5.5 Item 5 - Climate change and environmental awareness assessment
+5.5.6 Lot 6 - Climate change and environmental awareness assessment

-The objective of this assessment is to understand, monitor and positively influence the knowledge, attitude and practices related to climate change and the environment of the users of the selected buildings in the different lots.

-The climate change and environmental awareness assessment will include at least the following:

-- The development of a Knowledge, Attitude and Practices (KAP) survey, to assess the level of knowledge and awareness of climate change and environmental issues among the users of the buildings.
+- ^{§342} The objective of this assessment is to understand, monitor and positively influence the knowledge, attitude and practices related to climate change and the environment of the users of the selected buildings in the different lots. - §343 The climate change and environmental awareness assessment will include at least the following: - The development of a Knowledge, Attitude and Practices (KAP) survey, to assess the level of knowledge and awareness of climate change and environmental issues among the users of the buildings.
 The survey should include questions related to attitudes towards climate change, energy consumption, transportation, water consumption, waste management, biodiversity, and sustainable practices. - The selection of a representative sample of the users of the selected schools to participate in the survey.
 The sample should include a diverse range of users, such as students, teachers, and MoE staff.
 The sampling methodology shall also define other appropriate statistical data, such as the margin of error, etc.

 - The administration of the survey to the selected sample of users.
 This will be done electronically, online or in-person. - The analysis of the data collected from the survey to determine the level of climate change and environmental awareness among the users of the selected buildings.
-This can include descriptive statistics, such as mean and standard deviation, to summarize the results. - Identify Knowledge Gaps: Identify the areas where the users of the school lack knowledge or awareness of climate change and environmental issues.
-This can be done by analysing the responses to specific questions related to these topics.

-The climate change and environmental awareness assessment will also contain a section listing the recommendations to improve the level of climate change and environmental awareness among the users, based on the findings of the survey.
+This can include descriptive statistics, such as mean and standard deviation, to summarize the results. - Identify Knowledge Gaps: Identify the areas where the users of the building lack knowledge or awareness of climate change and environmental issues.
+This can be done by analysing the responses to specific questions related to these topics. - Key Informant Interviews with trainers and VTC administration to assess knowledge and integration of green skills in the current curricula. - ^{\$344} The climate change and environmental awareness assessment will also contain a section listing the recommendations to improve the level of climate change and environmental awareness among the users, based on the findings of the survey.
 This may include developing educational programs, organizing awareness campaigns, greening the curriculum or implementing sustainable practices.
 Each of the proposed options will have to show an estimated cost (in ILS and EUR), and expected impact on awareness and attitude and practices and subsequent indicators related to energy and water consumption and solid waste production.